medavox/tuki-nuwa/text/bugs and candidate changes.md

     seem
 split putala into actually physically attack, and more metaphorical/figurative competition or battle

-consider whether lina should also mean 'length',
-    or whether a new word should be constructed to mean 'length' and 'long' ?whittle down meanings of nata to just 'not'; record other meanings remove negative meanings of pakala (eg 'screw up'): allow for Happy Little Accidents! do... something... with lun???
+?whittle down meanings of nata to just 'not'; record other meanings remove negative meanings of pakala (eg 'screw up'): allow for Happy Little Accidents! do... something... with lun???